blue-yonder/devpi-cleaner/README.rst

       --batch               Assume yes on confirmation questions.
       --dev-only            Remove only development versions as specified by PEP 440.
+      --version-filter REGEX
+                            Remove only versions in which the given regular expression can be found.
       --force               Temporarily make indices volatile to enable package removal.
       --password PASSWORD   The password with which to authenticate.